Is Barcelona safe for new travelers?

 So, if visiting purely for the galleries and old buildings, you should know in advance about the sketchy areas of the city and that the tourist spots aren’t sunshine and rainbows at night as much as they are in the day.

-See this 3 days in Barcelona itinerary and remember to take care when walking around with your valuables.
+While you’re here, be sure to check out our epic 3 days in Barcelona itinerary and always remember to take care when walking around the city with your valuables.